Call for Tickets:

 - • A ticket to the performance at the State Theatre in New Brunswick.

-- • A pre-performance “Exploration” with a talented arts educator.
+- • A pre-performance “Exploration” with one of the performers or artistic

-The entertaining and enjoyable lecture provides an in-depth,
+staff from the show.
+The entertaining and enjoyable lecture offers an

 Spring 2015 Event